dv-lse/fdi-patent-innovate/data/narrative.md

   autorotate: true
 :::

 How do they make these investment decisions?
-Test.

 # DV INFO: Markdown narrative